- Currently, I am a research scientist at the Bosch Center for Artificial Intelligence (BCAI).

-- Currently, I'm a postdoctoral researcher at the Empirical Inference Department of the Max Planck Institute for Intelligent Systems, Tübingen, Germany.
+- Currently, I'm a postdoctoral researcher at the Empirical Inference Department of the Max Planck Institute for Intelligent Systems, Tübingen, Germany, working with Bernhard Schölkopf.

 - From 2013 to 2017 I pursued my PhD (Dr. rer. nat.) under the supervision of Dominik Janzing, Bernhard Schölkopf and Marc Toussaint at the Max Planck Institute for Intelligent Systems and the University of Stuttgart, Germany.

 - In 2015, I did an internship at Microsoft Research Cambridge, United Kingdom.

 - From 2006 till 2012, I studied mathematics and philosophy at Humboldt University of Berlin and at Heidelberg University, Germany.

 Full curriculm vitae

-My research interests spans several topics within the fields — and in particular at the intersections of — inference, computing, and economics:
+My research interests spans several topics within the fields — and in particular at the intersections of — inference, computing, multi-agent and dynamics: